cowdao-grants/cow-fee/README.md

 directory.
 It uses [`Ethplorer`](https://ethplorer.io) and [`Blockscout`](https://gnosis.blockscout.com) APIs to determine the different tokens held by the Settlement contract.
 It then filters them on the basis of:

-1. Swap output value, see `--min-out` param.
+1. Swap output value, see module setup.

 The program after filtering and determining which tokens to swap, posts the swap orders on the CoW OrderBook API.
 For all the orders that got successfully posted, it determines which of those orders require approval